MKhalusova/DataConDemo/README.md

 # DataConDemo
-Zeppelin notebook for the demo at DataCon LA
+Zeppelin notebook for the demo at DataCon LA.